ArusheeVerma/ArusheeVerma/README.md

  **Something about me 👩‍💻:**
 - 😇 A passionate developer who wants to learn, grow ,contribute and build.
-- 🧠 Loves programming, maths and playing with datasets.
+- 🧠 Loves Programming, Web Development, Machine Learning, Maths and playing with datasets.
 - Connect with me 📬
     - 🏢 [LinkedIn](https://www.linkedin.com/in/arushee-verma-0a7589211/)
     - 📧 [Gmail](aru2002verma@gmail.com)